BSc Hons Computer Science

 Available scholarships | Take a look at our scholarships search for funding opportunities. |

 Additional costs | There is no charge for lecture notes or equipment.
 Students are supplied with 500 free print units - but must purchase any additional units.
 However, most coursework is submitted electronically.
-Books are recommended, but not a compulsory purchase.
-The department ensures that the University library is stocked with copies of textbooks.
+Books are recommended, but not a compulsory purchase and where possible online versions of textbooks are available.
 International studentsInternational students may have associated visa and immigration costs.
 Please see student visa guidance for more information. |

 Please note: All fees shown are annual and may be subject to an increase each year.
 Find out more about fees.